Listen to the Podcast

 Stay away from bulletin boards and pink sheets

-Of course you could look at penny stocks that have bulletin boards, let me see if they have it NASDAQ right here.
-So yes, you could look at just the NASCAD as well, which has cheaper stocks.
+Of course, you could look at penny stocks that have bulletin boards, let me see if they have it NASDAQ right here.
+So yes, you could look at just the NASCAR as well, which has cheaper stocks.

-Or you have these bulletin boards or pink sheets, now I definitely recommend you stay about from the bulletin boards and pink sheets, because they’re just traded very poorly and you’ll notice that with the charts.
+Or you have these bulletin boards or pink sheets, and now I recommend you stay about from the bulletin boards and pink sheets because they’re just traded very poorly and you’ll notice that with the charts.

 A lot of these are just over the counter, you could see that the share price is all over the place, and these get manipulated very easily.

-I’d definitely say stay away from these kinds of things, because it will be very dangerous if the company falls and so on.
+I’d say stay away from these kinds of things because it will be very dangerous if the company falls and so on.

 Just because a company is in the stock market, it doesn’t mean it can’t fail

-Just because it trades on the stock market or because it appears bigger, doesn’t make the company valuable, doesn’t mean the company is making money, there’s a lot of companies, if you look at business as a whole, most businesses, 95% of businesses as a whole, fail within the first year.
+Only because it trades on the stock market or because it appears more significant, doesn’t make the company valuable, doesn’t mean the company is making money, there’s a lot of companies, if you look at business as a whole, most companies, 95% of companies as a whole, fail within the first year.

 After three years, about 98% of businesses fail within a few of those years.
-After about 10 years, about 99% of business fails, and that is just simply the nature of business.
+After about ten years, about 99% of business fails, and that is just simply the nature of the business.

-It’s important you be disciplined to be aware that just because they’re listed here, doesn’t mean it’s going to work out properly.
+It’s essential you be disciplined to be aware that just because they’re listed here, doesn’t mean it’s going to work out properly.

 The natural thing for a big company

-But really the natural tendency for most companies, especially if they’re stable companies is to grow in the future, just like Fedex.
+But the natural tendency for most companies, especially if they’re stable companies is to grow in the future, just like FedEx.